Call for proposals 2026

 Who can apply?

-2. International non governmental organizations with a presence in Norway (The organisation must be registered at the Brønnøysund Register and have both an office in Norway and a Norwegian board)
+Norwegian humanitarian organisations with an international mandate (The organisation must be registered at the Brønnøysund Register and have both an office in Norway and a Norwegian board)

 Focus areas